sdace9719/chain-reaction/Benchmark.md

 ## Model Architecture

 The model (PPOGridNet) is a deep neural network specifically designed for the Chain Reaction game.
 It combines convolutional layers for spatial feature extraction with fully connected layers for policy and value prediction.
-The architecture is grid-size independent, allowing the convolutional weights to be reused for larger grid sizes.

 ```mermaid
 graph TD